tdex-network/dev-portal/docs/provider/daemon/getting_started/overview.md

 After the daemon is up and running you need to [configure the operator CLI](configure_cli.md) to be able to use it to play with your daemon.

-If you have already done all this steps, you are ready to [deposit some funds](../deposit_funds.md) to open a market.
+If you have already done all this steps, you are ready to [deposit some funds on the Fee account](../fee/deposit_funds.md) and then to [create and deposit some funds on a market](../market/deposit_funds.md).